rugbyprof/2143-ObjectOrientedProgramming/study_guide_1.md

 =====

 Create a data structure to hold data for a student.
-This structure would hold the following: string first_name, string last_name, int id, string dob, ...
+This structure would hold the following:
+`string` first_name, `string` last_name, `int` id, `string` dob

 =====

-Write a function that will return a `tuple` that contains the `average`, `maximum`, and the `minimum` number in a list of integers.
+Write a function that will return a `tuple` that contains the `average`, `maximum`, and the `minimum` number in a given list of integers.

 =====

 Now take that function with the logic you just created to solve the problem above and turn it into a class.
-Your class will be called `listStats` have the following methods:
+Your class will be called `listStats` and have the following methods:

 - setList()
 - getMin()